Platform Innovation

 Care intelligence built into the connected home.

-Our assisted living care extension transforms the operator's existing infrastructure into a care platform.
+We're extending the operator's existing infrastructure into a care platform.
 The gateway already provides connectivity and energy intelligence.
-This layer adds on-device inference, spatial awareness and life-safety telemetry, delivering context, proactive alerts and real-time notification without cameras, without constant cloud dependency, and without compromising household privacy.
+This layer adds on-device inference, spatial awareness and life-safety telemetry, context, proactive alerts and real-time notification without cameras, without constant cloud dependency, and without compromising privacy.

 Most assisted living technology is built as a standalone product.
-Our approach starts from the opposite direction: the operator already has the connectivity, the gateway and the relationship with the household.
-The question our platform answers is whether that infrastructure can carry a care layer.
+We start from the opposite direction: operators already have the connectivity, the gateway and the household relationship.
+The question is whether that infrastructure can carry a care layer.
 It can.

-The care extension runs on the same standards-based modular agent as our energy and home services platform, on NPU silicon from Qualcomm, MediaTek, Broadcom, Intel and Nvidia.
-It uses the same MQTT telemetry pipeline, the same security model, and the same edge-first architecture.
-Operators do not need new infrastructure.
-They need the software layer that puts what they already have to work.
+The care extension runs on the same agent as our energy and home services platform, same MQTT pipeline, same security model, same edge-first architecture.
+Operators don't need new infrastructure.
+They need the software layer that makes what they already have useful for care.

 Multi-floor home model